TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 ### tl;dr

-We want to answer two (very basic) questions:
+To recap, we want to answer two (very basic) questions:

 * Does backend haz LLM?
 * Iz parameter vulnerable to prompt injection?